apache/skywalking/docs/en/setup/service-agent/java-agent/agent-optional-plugins/trace-ignore-plugin.md

 ## Support custom trace ignore
 Here is an optional plugin `apm-trace-ignore-plugin`

+**Notice:**
+Sampling still works when the trace ignores plug-in activation.

 ## Introduce
 - The purpose of this plugin is to filter endpoint which are expected to be ignored by the tracing system.
 - You can setup multiple URL path patterns, The endpoints match these patterns wouldn't be traced.